Skip to main contentSkip to main navigationSkip to footer content

 P: Math-200 with a grade of C or better

 Topics for this course may include some of the following: Euler and Hamilton circuits, graph coloring, matching theory, applied combinatorics, mathematical induction, equivalence relations and congruence classes, recurrence relations, generating functions and applications.
-Student presentations and lab projects (both group and individual) are an integral part of this course.
-The TI-89 or TI-83 plus graphing calculator is required.
-Offered as needed.
+Offered fall.

 MATH 331